 The Matrix franchise has been sued not once, but twice, for copyright infringement.
 The first suit came from a woman named Sophie Stewart who claimed the Wachowskis stole her screen treatment called The Third Eye. and that she was defrauded of over $200 million dollars.
 She also claimed that The Terminator was based on her treatment.

 Stewart claimed she responded to an ad the Wachowskis posted in 1986 looking for sci-fi stories.
 Though she did receive over $300,000 dollars in attorney fees, apparently Stewart never showed up for her court date and the case was dismissed for lack of evidence.

 Warner Brothers was also sued by author Thomas Althouse who claimed The Matrix ripped off his own script, The Immortals, which he submitted to the studio in 1993.
 Althouse claimed his references to Christ were similar to those in The Matrix, but ultimately, a judge tossed out the case ruling that there were no similarities whatsoever in the projects.

 Actors: Keanu Reeves, Hugo Weaving, Carrie-Anne Moss, Laurence Fishburne, Gloria Foster, + more

 Initial Release: 1999

 Directed by: Andy Wachowski, Lana Wachowski

-#41 on The Most Rewatchable Moviessee more on The Matrix
+#2 on The Best Movies of 1999see more on The Matrix

 In April 2015, a man named Peter Gallagher sued Lionsgate, Joss Whedeon, and The Cabin in the Woods director Drew Gooddard, saying they stole the idea for the film from his 2006 novel The Little White Trip: A Night in the Pines.
 Gallagher reportedly wants $10 million in damages.
 The case is still unfolding.